State of the Union: Biden in full campaign mode

 Sometimes a president strives for a unifying message at the annual State of the Union address.
 In this hard-fought election year, President Joe Biden sought to draw sharp contrasts – and to resolve concerns about his age.

 The event was classic Biden.
-He arrived late – in part because pro-Palestinian protesters blocked the main route to the Capitol – and then worked the room before taking the podium nearly a half hour late.
+He arrived late – in part because pro-Palestinian protesters blocked the main route to the Capitol – and then worked the room before taking the podium nearly a half-hour late.

-Once on stage, the tableau suggested a coordinated effort by both parties to support and oppose the president.
-Democratic female members of Congress dressed in white – the color of old-time suffragists and now women’s rights – presented the most visible evidence.
+Once onstage, the tableau suggested a coordinated effort by both parties to support and oppose the president.
+Democratic female members of Congress who were dressed in white – the color of old-time suffragists and now women’s rights – presented the most visible evidence.
 Democrats also chanted “four more years” on multiple occasions.

 On the Republican side, every heckle and jeer brought a “bring it on” expression to Mr. Biden’s face.
 Republican House Speaker Mike Johnson had told colleagues to show “decorum” during the speech, but to no avail – and Mr. Biden was clearly ready.

-On the fraught issue of immigration, the president didn’t flinch; he dove head first into perhaps his biggest political vulnerability, holding up a pin handed to him moments before by Georgia GOP Rep. Marjorie Taylor Greene, wearing a "Make America Great Again" red hat.
-The pin bore the name of Laken Riley, a Georgia nursing student murdered last month allegedly by a migrant who entered the country illegally.
+On the fraught issue of immigration, the president didn’t flinch; he dove headfirst into perhaps his biggest political vulnerability, holding up a pin handed to him moments before by Georgia GOP Rep. Marjorie Taylor Greene, who was wearing a “Make America Great Again” red hat.
+The pin bore the name of Laken Riley, a Georgia nursing student killed last month; murder charges are now pending against a migrant who entered the country illegally.

 Representative Greene had dared Mr. Biden to “say her name,” which he did – though a bit incorrectly – and then pivoted to a “feel your pain” moment as he referenced his own experience with losing children.
 He also challenged Republicans to support bipartisan border legislation that failed after former President Trump objected.